paul-lysak/paul_lysak_blog/content/posts/2017-07-11-rest-considerations.md

 not initial ideas of Roy Fielding according to which [hyperlinks are mandatory for REST](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven), a.k.a.
 HATEOAS (hypermedia as the engine of application state).
 I've seen some HATEOAS beleivers, but I'm yet to see a project which would benefit from it.
-Hypermedia works well for human-facing systems, such as web sites, but APIs interact with machines, and machines need to be programmed to understand the links, therefore benefits will be quite limited, and communication will be much more verbose.
+Hypermedia works well for human-facing systems, such as web sites, but APIs interact with machines, and machines need to be programmed to understand the links, therefore benefits jjjjwill be quite limited, and communication will be much more verbose.
 Therefore, we're going to leave HATEOAS alone.

 In this writing we're going to consider APIs with following properties as RESful: